 Samples of $2.5 \times 2.5$~cm$^2$ were cut and aluminum electrodes with a diameter of $2$~cm were vacuum deposited on one side or on both sides of the samples.

 Prior to charge profile measurements, samples were thermally poled using a TSDC setup.
-An scheme of a TSDC setup is presented in Figure~\ref{tsdc-setup}.
+A scheme of a TSDC setup is presented in Figure~\ref{tsdc-setup}.

-The sample (S) is poled by the high voltage source (HVS) setting the two--way switches~1 and~2 in position~A. Instead, switches should be in position~B to depole the sample and record the depolarization current through the amperimeter.
-A sampleholder ensures contact of the sample with the setup electrodes.
-The sampleholder is located inside a forced air oven (FAO) driven by a PID controller with a thermocouple (TC) as input.
+The sample (S) is poled by the high voltage source (HVS) setting the two--way switches~1 and~2 in position~A. Once poled, switches are commuted to position~B to depole the sample and record the depolarization current through the amperimeter.
+A sample holder ensures contact of the sample with the setup electrodes.
+The sample holder is located inside a forced air oven (FAO) driven by a PID controller with a thermocouple (TC) as input.

 The combined thermal and electrical history in our experiments is described in Figure~\ref{thermal-poling2}.